abstractFlo/atlas-docs/documentation/shared/loggerservice.md

 #### started\(message: string\)

-Simple log a message formated as started
+This logs a message formatted as started

 ```typescript
 @singleton()